 Market fundamentalism.
 Critics argue that advocating the use of free markets in areas, such as health and education is misplaced because by nature these are public services, which are not subject to the same profit motivation.
 Also, the free market ignores the externalities of health and education.
 Adopting a free market approach can lead to widening inequality and under-provision of an institution important for long-term investment in the economy.

-Growth of financial flows (e.g. speculative, hot money money) from capital deregulation have not necessarily helped economic development, but instead have contributed to increased financial instability, which has caused wider economic shocks, e.g. post 2007 credit crunch.
+The growth of financial flows (e.g. speculative, hot money) from capital deregulation have not necessarily helped economic development, but instead have contributed to increased financial instability, which has caused wider economic shocks, e.g. post 2007 credit crunch.
 (Dell’Ariccia and others, 2008; Ostry, Prati, and Spilimbergo, 2009)

 “Since 1980, there have been about 150 episodes of surges in capital inflows in more than 50 emerging market economies; as shown in the left panel of Chart 2, about 20 percent of the time, these episodes end in a financial crisis, and many of these crises are associated with large output declines (Ghosh, Ostry, and Qureshi, 2016).
 IMF, June 2016